allenday/nanostream-dataflow/README.md

 ```

 ### Available databases
-For this project the bucket **nano-stream-data** were created
+For this project the bucket **nanostream-dataflow-demo-data** were created
-with reference databases of species and antibiotic resistant genes.
+with reference databases of species and antibiotic resistance genes.

-There is following structure of files:
+The bucket has a structure like:
 ```
-gs://nano-stream-data/
+gs://nanostream-dataflow-demo-data/
 |- databases
-|-- antibiotic_resistant
+|-- antibiotic-resistance-genes
 |--- DB.fasta
 |--- DB.fasta.[amb,ann,bwt,pac,sa]
 |-- species